-BY HESTER M. POOLE.
-[Metuchen, New Jersey.]
+BY HESTER M. POOLE [Metuchen, New Jersey.]

-"He prayeth best who loveth well All things both great and small, For the dear God who loveth us, He made and loveth all."
+"He prayeth best who loveth well.
+All things both great and small, For the dear God who loveth us, He made and loveth all."

-"Look on this picture and on that."
+"Look on this picture and on that,"

-Behold! there was a man of God, who gathered little children in from the cold streets, little waifs and orphans, to give them shelter, and home.
+Beheld! there was a man of God, who streets, little waifs and orphans, to give them shelter, and home.
 Twenty and five were they in number, and the people said amen! it is well!
-For he was a man of God, and lifted up his voice long and mighting. and lifted up his voice long and mightily in prayer.
+For he was a man of God, and lifted up his voice long and mightfly in

 Lo, many years went by, and it came to pass that some of the dear little ones fell ill, and were taken away.
 And then it was made known that they were hungry and cold, and beaten and starved, while the man with whom they dwelt, lived on the fat of the land.
-And he had not only made them suffer in their bodies, but had neglected their souls, so that they were morally diseased and the sad story of their lives cannot be told.
-The elder ones were driven to pilfer food, and the younger ones were nearly stricken unto death by filth and starvation.
+And he had not only made them suffer in their bodies, but had neglected their souls, so that they were morally diseased, and the sad story of their lives cannot be The elder ones were driven to pilfer food, and the younger ones were nearly stricken unto death by filth and starvation.
 But this man, the Rev. Edward Cowley, knew that another would bear his sins, so he could, by faith, be forgiven.
-He could lie down at night, reconciled to his savior, who had said, "Bring little children unto me, had said, "Bring little children unto me, and forbid them not, for of such is the kingdom of heaven," while under the same roof, in a dreary, fireless room, they shivered under scant blankets and wept bitterly.
-For these things, and more, are all written in the books of the Society for the Prevention of Crueity to Children.
+He could lie down at night, reconciled to his savior, who had said.
+"Bring little children unto me, and forbid them not, for of such is the kingdom of heaven," while under the same roof, in a dreary, fireless room, they shivered un-der scant blankets and wept bitterly.
+For these things, and more, are all written in the books of the Society for the Prevention of Cruelty to Children.

-And it came to pass that a young man dweltnear by, who believed that good works and lives of usefulness, were the best pray-ers.
+And it came to pass that a young man dweltnear by, who believed that good works and lives of usefulness, were the best prayers.
 He taught that we must all save ourselves and help our neighbors.
-So, he went out into the highways and gathered up poor little ones, and brought them into a large room, where the sun looked in and laughed. every day, and they were given to eat and made merry.
-And he said unto some of the maidens thereabouts, 14 is better to take care of these children, than to deck yourselves in gay attire, and walk in vanity of heart.
+So, he went out into the highways and gathered up poor little ones, and brought them into a large room, where the sun looked in and laughed, every day, and they were given to eat and made merry.
+And he said unto some of the maidens thereabouts, It is better to take care of these children, than to deck yourselves in gay attire, and walk in vanity of heart.
 So they hearkened unto his voice, and every morning they made the little ones warm and clean, and taught them to be kind and loving and good.
 So Prof. Adler and these handmaidens prayed long prayers every morning, in this manner, and lifted up their voices mightily through good deeds.
-And these children went to their dark homes, and told all that they had been taught, and so brought cheer and cleanliness into their tenements.
+And these children went to their dask homes, and told all that they had been taught, and so brought cheer and cleanliness into their tenements.